quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 can delay a sender's response to network congestion or cause it to underutilize the available bandwidth.

-To limit the consequences of reduced acknowledgement frequency, a sender SHOULD cause a receiver to send an acknowledgement at least once per RTT if there are unacknowledged ack-eliciting packets in flight.
+To enable a sender to respond	to potential network congestion in a timely fashion, at least one acknowledgement per round trip is needed if there are unacknowledged ack-eliciting packets in flight.

 A sender can accomplish this by setting the Request Max Ack Delay value to no more than the estimated round trip time.